Skip to Main Content

 Overview

 Despite how much the enhanced FIB-SEM technology has contributed, the 4-nm isotropic resolution falls short of robust visualization of 3D ultrastructure of sub-10 nm features.
-My lab aims to transcend the SEM resolution limit to date.
+My lab aims to transcend the SEM resolution limit that has persisted for 80 years.
 Such a technology does not currently exist.
 With success, it will bridge the fields that are currently not connected: structural biology and cell biology, in the context of probing architecture across scales from protein to organelle to cell, within its native tissue environments.

 In addition, we contemplate a 3D cryo-FIB-SEM technology that can reliably image a block of vitreously frozen cells or tissues with good contrast and without the need of heavy metal staining, dehydration, and plastic embedding.
 This streamlined approach will offer the potential to bypass tedious EM sample preparation needed to be individually optimized for large variety of tissues from different species.
 Most importantly, it allows the volume EM to unveil the fine details of cells and tissues in their native states.